 A Free CH cell phone package:

-A Free CH cell phone package includes free rental for the cell phone and SIM card (Includes prepaid value of CNY 50), delivery and collection in China.
+A Free CH cell phone package includes free rental for the cell phone and SIM card (Including prepaid value), delivery, and collection in China.
 Return the phone to your guide when you depart.
 For more about the cell phone rental service, please click cell phone rental information.

 Day 2: FULL DAY AT LHASA: